road-core/service/README.md

 The command deploys the service in the default configuration.

-The default configuration contains OLS fronting with a [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy).
+The default configuration contains RCS fronting with a [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy).

 To uninstall/delete the chart with the release name `ols-release`: